What to do if you find a young Barn Owl

 What does a nest look like? – The types of places Barn Owls nest

 Barn Owls do not build a nest as such, but they do need somewhere dry and level to lay their eggs.
 The majority of recorded nests in the UK are now in purpose-made nestboxes located in farm buildings, trees, barn conversions, or on poles.
 Barn Owl nests are often situated in or close to human habitation.
-A very wide selection of nest site types has been recorded including, but not limited to:
+A very wide selection of nest places has been recorded including, but not limited to:

-• Cavities in walls or bale stacks.
+- Cavities in walls or bale stacks

-• Old water tanks.
+- Old water tanks

-• Hollow tree trunks.
+- Hollow tree trunks

-• Cavities in trees or rocks.
+- Cavities in trees or rocks

 Obviously the nest will only be found somewhere the adult owls can get into.
-The minimum hole size a fully grown Barn Owl will land on and pass through is only 70 x 70mm and they can get through a vertical or horizontal slot only 65mm wide.
-The width of the ledge or cavity containing the nest may be as little as 200mm.
+The minimum hole size a fully grown Barn Owl will land on and pass through is only 70 x 70mm and they can get through a vertical or horizontal slot only 70mm wide.
+The width of the ledge or cavity containing the nest may be as little as 300mm.
 Nests are usually at least 3 metres above the ground and may contain other owlets and uneaten or partly-eaten food items such as voles or mice.
 Barn Owls usually lay their eggs on a layer of “pellet debris”.
 Pellets are the indigestible part of the diet, mainly the hair of prey items, that have been regurgitated.
 Individual pellets are usually black-grey in colour and vary from thumbnail to whole-thumb sized.
 Even where the eggs were laid directly onto some other surface, by the time the young are well-grown, a mat of compressed pellet debris at least the size of a dinner plate will have accumulated.

 Once you have found the nest